sanctuary-systems-com/sanctuary-systems/content/collections/pages/guide.md

                 content:
                   -
                     type: text
-                    text: 'Plug the 24-pin power connector from the PSU into the Sentinel Core' -
+                    text: 'Connect the 24-pin power cable from the PSU to the Sentinel Core.'
+          -
             type: listItem
             content: